DanielLin1986/function_representation_learning/README.md

-# representation_learning using Bi-directional LSTM.
+# Representation learning with Bi-directional LSTM.